joinpursuit/unit_2_assessment/readme.md

 - A `div`, empty at first, that contains the title (`h3`), release year (`p`), and description (`p`) of the film.
 - A `form`, including a "text" `input` and a "submit" `input`, that allows users to submit (not save, just add to the frontend) a review of that film.
 - A `ul` underneath that `form` that should contain the submitted reviews of each film.

+Please feel free to include additional `div`s and elements if they make styling the application easier.

 The user should be able to: